MakerBay/Coral_Reef_Mapping_Drone/DIY Droners/README.md

 # DIY Droners 30 August 2020 (Hoi Ha Wan Beach Test):

+## Brad, Rama, Duy, Michael T, Aidina
+- Transport the robot to Hoi Ha Wan (Michael T drove)
+- Set up the robot in the pier

 ## Debrief of Field Trip
 ### What Went Well
 - Weather and visibility are good